 Roll forward 20 years, and today, what has changed in how we talk about and react to stress?
 Are companies still having the same battles I had back in 1998?
 Are we talking more about mental illness, or is it still a taboo subject?
-It is clear to me that, just by reviewing the two case studies, there is still a lot companies can do to address and help employees.
-It is widely recognised that early intervention and effective management can have a positive effect for both employees and the businesses they work in.
+It is clear to me that, just by reviewing the two case studies, there is still a lot of companies can do to address and help employees.
+It is widely recognised that early intervention and effective management can have a positive effect on both employees and the businesses they work in.

-How Employees Benefit:
+How Employees Benefit

 It is widely documented that improved employee wellbeing leads to better all-round general health and improved self-esteem, resulting in better levels of motivation, confidence and engagement in the workplace.

-How Companies Benefit:
+How Companies Benefit

 Companies implementing positive policies supporting wellbeing and reducing stress help them enjoy improved performance/productivity and generally lower staff turnover.
 This makes it easier to attract better candidates, and in turn, helps increase customer satisfaction.
 The benefits to the company’s brand image are also easy to quantify.

-Personally, I have worked for companies that have implemented fantastic Mental Wellbeing Polices, and have done everything they can to raise awareness.
+Personally, I have worked for companies that have implemented fantastic Mental Wellbeing Policies, and have done everything they can to raise awareness.
 I have also worked for other companies who insist on keeping their heads in the sand, not saying anything due to fear of reprisal.
-There is also a lack of understanding within companies as to what legislative framework they have a duty of care under, to ensure measures which protect the health, safety, and welfare of its employees.
+There is also a lack of understanding within companies as to what legislative framework they have a duty of care under, to ensure measures that protect the health, safety, and welfare of their employees.
 This involves the identification and acknowledgement of mental health problems and appropriate support to employees experiencing mental health issues.
 This will involve, where appropriate, a suitable risk assessment to understand these issues, as well as agreed actions to reduce the risks that are reasonably practicable.

 Today, there is so much more that companies can offer their employees that go above and beyond simply conducting a risk assessment.
 There are now courses for employees to become Mental Health First Aiders, providing staff with other people to talk to about their issues.
 Companies can implement Health and Wellbeing programmes, which could include promoting exercise and nutritional advice, as well as lifestyle talks.
 A lot of companies now offer Employee Assistance Programmes (EAP), an overarching preventative programme of information, advice and services available to help deal with events and issues in everyday work and personal life.